nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 3. Now commit and push your changes to Git (git commit and then git push).

-This will trigger CodeBuild to try and run your build for you.

-4. Return to the AWS Web console, and you can see the progress of your CodeBuild project.
+4. If you are using GitHub then this will trigger CodeBuild so return to your CodeBuild project and see how it performs.
+If you are using CodeCommit, return to CodeBuild and click **Start Build**.
+The build job can take anything between 6-10 mins but sometimes as long as 20 mins.

 ![CodeBuild Build](images/codebuild_project.png)